CESNET/etlog/doc/notes.md

 Everything that gulp does is defined in gulpfile.js.
 After defining tasks, they can be run bu using `gulp`.
+Gulp is used to generate html files from pug templating language.
+Pug files are in `views/templates/`, html output is in `public/partials`.

 ### Log files